Fretless master releases stunning new duo recording with drummer Danny Gottlieb

 Mark: Oh sure.
 You know, the groove can never be taken for granted.
 Bass is such an important part of the foundation of music, to me.
 My upbringing comes from listening to Motown music and Cream and the Beatles and Led Zeppelin and R&B, just hardcore R&B, James Brown funk, and the groove to me is the starting point, it’s the foundation.
-And I really came to focus in on that when I started listening to Miles Davis and all the bass players who were playing with, like Michael Henderson and Dave Holland, but more of the electric players.
+And I really came to focus in on that when I started listening to Miles Davis and all the bass players who were playing with him, like Michael Henderson and Dave Holland, but more of the electric players.
 But just growing up during the time and listening to Tower of Power, James Brown, as I mentioned.
 I think especially nowadays, so many people have been able to master the technique on the bass.
 I’m always amazed.
 If you took a time capsule back in time or a time machine to the NAMM show 30 years ago, or 20 years ago, people didn’t have all these chops on bass.
 This is all a new phenomenon in the last 20 years, 25 years.
 I’m not sure exactly the timing of that.

 FBPO: The Victor Wootens, the Hadrien Ferauds, the Federico Malamans…

 Mark: Exactly.
 Yes.
 Right, Jon.
 And that is all great.
 And it’s great that it’s evolving and it’s growing.
 But to me, you can’t leave the groove behind, the groove is the essence of it all.
-And that’s one of the things when I first met Jaco, I was so impressed with his groove.
+And that’s one of the things when I first met Jaco.
+I was so impressed with his groove.
 You know, people don’t always talk about Jaco’s groove, they talk about his virtuoso playing, and how he played all these great solos, but he did it all with the most highly, highly evolved groove.
-And I think that that is the starting point is the groove and everything should emanate from that.
+I think that the starting point is the groove and everything should emanate from that.
 That’s my feeling.

 FBPO: I couldn’t agree more.

 Mark: Yes.
 I think that’s the foundation.
 That’s where the instrument started, and I think anyone who wants to be a bass player really has to get that under their belt.
-And I should really hit home when I moved to New York and realized that if you wanted to work in the sessions and to studio work in New York, you had to have a ridiculously solid groove because there were people laying it down.
+And that really hit home when I moved to New York and realized that if you wanted to work in the sessions and do studio work in New York, you had to have a ridiculously solid groove because there were people laying it down.
 So that’s where it really became obvious for me, in the studio, and hearing it back, and working on it and trying to make it better.

 FBPO: Absolutely.
 Tell me about your gear.